Kendra Coulter: Career

 Coulter was trained as an anthropologist, studying at the University of Western Ontario and the University of Toronto.
+Coulter got her PhD at the University of Toronto, and her BA at The University of Western Ontario.
 She is the co-editor of Governing Cultures: Anthropological Perspectives on Political Labor, Power, and Government, along with William R. Schumann, which was published in 2012 by Palgrave Macmillan.

 Coulter's first monograph, Revolutionizing Retail: Workers, Political Action, and Social Change was published in 2014 by Palgrave Macmillan.
 The book explores the retail sector, examining how the lives of workers in the industry can be improved.
 She first examines the nature of retail work, and then looks to the successes and promise of retail unions in changing workers' lives and situations.
 Coulter then considers retail more broadly, examining a range of possible avenues for political change including through public policy.
 Amanda Pyman, who reviewed the book for Times Higher Education, said that it was "Essential reading for all employment relations scholars ...
 Coulter should be commended for this valuable contribution to what is still, despite the prominence of retail in global economies, an understudied sector.
 In the process, she offers a valuable reminder of the importance of workers' struggles in organising for social change."
 Revolutionizing Retail was awarded the 2015 Canadian Association for Work and Labour Studies book prize.